clueboard/milc/README.md

 my opinion changes or not.

 Whether you should use Click or MILC depends on the tradeoff you want to make.
-Would you rather use the python modules everyone's already familiar with or dive into a world of custom code that attempts to make everything cleaner overall?
+Would you rather use the Python modules everyone's already familiar with or dive into a world of custom code that attempts to make everything cleaner overall?
 Do you want one cohesive system or do you want to pull together disparate plugins and modules to build the functionality you need?